 Who is Neil Gaiman?

 Neil Gaiman is one of the greatest fantasy authors of our time.
 He’s a master of worldbuilding, having created fantastical universes in his hit books Coraline, American Gods, and The Sandman.

 He has an amazing ability to twist expectations on their heads.
 Want a real headrush?
-Check out his short story, Nicholas was
+Check out his short story.

 A remarkably versatile writer, Gaiman has written for both children and adults, crafted film scripts, and created comics.
 For the past several years, he has been a professor at Bard College in New York’s Hudson Valley.

 His enthusiasm for teaching shines through in his MasterClass.
 It’s no wonder that he’s one of the most beloved authors working today.